rankaakshay40/Application-traces-to-Grafana-Tempo-by-kustomization.yaml-file/README.md

    changing the service to ClusteIP

+   changing the otel collector image from otel/otel-collector:0.33.0 to otel/otel-collector-k8s

    Adding the container port 4318 also in the otel-collector deployment.yaml

    and changing the port of grafana tempo from 3200 to 4318